 Having a strategy to generate income you can’t outlive can give you peace of mind.
-To help protect your future against inflation, market ups and downs, unexpected expenses, and longevity, I encourage you to build your diversified income plan.
+To help defend your future against inflation, market ups and downs, unexpected expenses, and longevity, I encourage you to build a diversified income plan.

-Retirement income comes in many forms.
-Social Security benefits, pensions, dividends, interest, appreciation, insurance, and inheritance examples many people are familiar with.
-To help build your diversified income plan, here are a few factors to consider along with some building blocks to help create a sturdy foundation.
+Funding your retirement can be accomplished in many ways.
+Social Security benefits, pensions, dividends, interest, appreciation, insurance, and inheritance are some examples many people are familiar with.
+To help build your diversified income plan, here are a few factors to consider along with some building blocks that could help create a sturdy foundation.

 1. A long retirement